 Mental Health of Young Athletes

-Sport and physical activity have positive physiological, psychological, and social consequences on youngster’s mental health.
-The neurophysiological effects of exercise include the biological advantages; psychological advantages include the growth of competence, confidence, and higher self-esteem; and social advantages comprises rise in social integration, cohesiveness, and shared objectives.
+Sports and physical activity have positive physiological, psychological, and social consequences on youngster’s mental health.
+The neurophysiological effects of exercise include biological advantages; psychological advantages include the growth of competence, confidence, and higher self-esteem; and social advantages comprise a rise in social integration, cohesiveness, and shared objectives.

-By providing a platform for developing life skills like perseverance, team spirit, leadership, and communication skills, sports, purposefully promotes positive mental health outcomes including young athlete's physical health and psychosocial development.
-According to a recent review, sports may help youngster and teenagers develop positivity by teaching them how to handle stress, create goals, take responsibility for their actions, persevere when things become tough, and be independent.
+By providing a platform for developing life skills like perseverance, team spirit, leadership, and communication skills, sports, purposefully promote positive mental health outcomes including young athletes' physical health and psychosocial development.
+According to a recent review, sports may help youngsters and teenagers develop positivity by teaching them how to handle stress, create goals, take responsibility for their actions, persevere when things become tough, and be independent.
 They can also help young adults make friends and gain leadership and communication skills.

-According to Dr. (Prof.) R K Suri, Clinical Psychologist and Mental Health Coach, “parents have been expressing how their kid just doesn’t have “killer instinct” yet, theyare missing a drive to compete when things get tough like they do when the play is easy and they’re winning big.
-The killer instinct is a go getter grit mentality”.
+According to Dr. (Prof.) R K Suri, Clinical Psychologist and Mental Health Coach, “Parents have been expressing how their kid just doesn’t have “killer instinct” yet, they're missing a drive to compete when things get tough like they do when the play is easy and they’re winning big.
+The killer instinct is a go-getter grit mentality”.

 However, elite sports activities are pushing new athletes to set higher goals, set new limits, and overshadow records set by their predecessors.
-Such ambition requires daily gruelling training, natural abilities, and close and extended support by expert coach, sport psychologists, medical doctors and close family and friends.
-But sometimes when high expectation are placed upon the shoulders of young athletes that may face following important issues in their journey: -
+Such ambition requires daily gruelling training, natural abilities, and close and extended support by expert coaches, sports psychologists, medical doctors and close family and friends.
+But sometimes when high expectations are placed upon the shoulders of young athletes they may face the following important issues in their journey: -

 1. Perfectionism and Pressure to Perform